 In urban situations, with much lower speeds than noted in Figure 5-4.1, it may not be feasible to use the design spread recommended in this manual.
-In this situation, designers should first consider innovative solutions such as: increasing the slope of the gutter (from 2% to 5% for example), depressing the inlet, or using a combination curb opening and grate inlet.
+In this situation, designers should first consider innovative solutions such as: increasing the slope of the gutter (from 2 to 5 percent for example), depressing the inlet, or using a combination curb opening and grate inlet.
 If it is still not possible to meet the design spread in Figure 5-4.1, the designer should consider the safety of the intersection, how hydroplaning could affect a driver at this location, and how quickly ponding from the rainfall event will shed off the roadway.
-The designer should work with the Region Hydraulic Engineer to develop a solution that best suits the project location and keeps the roadway safe.
+The designer and project engineer should work with the Region Hydraulic Engineer and traffic engineer to develop a solution that best suits the project location and keeps the roadway safe.
 If after considering all possible scenarios, it is determined that the spread of runoff is not safe at this location then more drastic measures such as revising the project scope or seeking more funding may be necessary.

-In addition to the requirements above, areas where a superelevation transition causes a crossover of gutter flow, the amount of flow calculated at the point of zero superelevation shall be limited to 0.10 cfs ( $0.003 \text{ m}^3/\text{s}$ ).
-The designer will find, by the time the roadway approaches the zero point, the $Z_d$ will become very wide.
-The flow width criteria will be exceeded at the crossover point even when the flow is less than 0.10 cfs ( $0.003 \text{ m}^3/\text{s}$ ).
-The depth of flow should not exceed 0.12 ft (35 mm) at the edge of a traveled lane for non-interstate roads.
+In addition to the requirements above, areas where a superelevation transition causes a crossover of gutter flow, the amount of flow calculated at the point of zero superelevation shall be limited to 0.10 cfs (0.003 m3/s).
+The designer will find, by the time the roadway approaches the zero point, the Z_d will become very wide.
+The flow width criteria will be exceeded at the crossover point even when the flow is less than 0.10 cfs (0.003 m3/s).

-The equation for calculating the gutter flow capacity is a modified version of Manning's equation.
+The equation for calculating the gutter flow capacity is a modified version of Manning's Equation.
 It is based on a roughness value of 0.015, which assumes a rough, concrete or asphalt pavement gutter.
 Equation 5-1 and 5-2 assumes a uniform gutter section as shown in Figure 5-4.2.
-If the gutter section is different, designers should consult the Regional Hydraulics Engineer and Hydraulic Engineering Circular No. 22, Chapter 4 (see web link below) for further guidance.
-Generally, the discharge, longitudinal slope, and superelevation are known and used to determine the depth of flow and the top width as shown in equations 5-1 and 5-2.
+If the gutter section is different, designers should consult the Region Hydraulic Engineer and the Hydraulic Engineering Circular No. 22, Chapter 4, for further guidance found at \(\frac{1}{2}\) www.fhwa.dot.gov/bridge/hydpub.htm.
+Generally, the discharge, longitudinal slope, and superelevation are known and used to determine the depth of flow and the top width as shown in Equations 5-1 and 5-2.